kirubarajan/blog/src/pages/posts/thesis.md

 ### Transformers

 The current state-of-the-art in various natural language processing tasks (particularly related to information extraction and text generation) are **transformer** models, which have been popularized by Vatswani et. al in 2017.
-These models are largely extensions of feed-forward neural networks, and mark a departure from the previous state-of-the-art models that were variations of **recurrent neural networks**.
+These models are largely extensions of feed-forward neural networks, and mark a departure from the previous generation of language models that were variations of **recurrent neural networks**.
 Due to their feed-forward nature, transformer networks are highly parallelizable, and thereby making it feasible to train of vast quantities of language data.
+As a result, these models have achieved widespread state-of-the-art results on many tasks in natural language processing, often achieving human-level performance.

 ![](http://jalammar.github.io/images/t/transformer_resideual_layer_norm_3.png)

+#### Architecture

+TODO

 #### Connection to Graph Neural Networks

 Since the attention mechanism can be interpreted as a connected graph, with edged annotated with their various weights (or attention strenghths), transformer models are closely related to neural networks that operate over graphs, known as **graph neural networks**.
 In particular, a challenge in graph neural networks is the requirement that nodes are encoded in a representation that captures information about the local structure, namely to derive semantic value from a given node's neighbourhood.
-In transformer models, this same requirement is prevalent as well, since the feed-forward nature of the neural network requires that .
+In transformer models, this same requirement is challenge as well, since the feed-forward nature of the neural network prohibits the model from learning the temporal ordering aspect of the input words.
+In transformer networks, this is solved by introducing a positional encoding (often a sinusoidal function) for each token, whose embeddings are an additional input to the multiple attention heads of the transformer model.
+Their connection to graph neural networks would suggest that transformers would be a natural choice for incorporating graphical data into a language setting.

 ### Language Models